rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 As a species, this is phenomenal.

-We've naturally invested time accumulating this knowledge.
+Just imagine the effort accumulating all this knowledge.
 As result, thinking becomes the predominant mode of our mental activity as adults.

 Thinking is great and practical but it may create a dark side, a repetitive cycle, a forever telling a story in our heads.

-Have we ever stop to ask how expensive "thinking" is?
+Have you ever stop and ask yourself how expensive "thinking" is?

 Thinking is brutally expensive.
 Every sound has to be memorized  by a series of neuron paths activations and repetitions.

 When you are "thinking", your brain is like a fireworks show.

-Thinking also does not accept simultaneous action.
+This high cost may be one of the reasons why thinking does not accept simultaneous action.
 We cannot think 2 stories *at the exactly same time* in our heads.

 Sure, we can hold 2 or more stories in our heads but we will be switching from one to the other to keep their meanings alive.
 Just try these 2 phrases: